Jeffrey F. Caren, MD, FACC

 Dr. Caren is board certified in Internal Medicine and Cardiovascular Diseases.
 He is a Fellow of the American College of Cardiology.
 Dr. Caren is an Assistant Clinical Professor of Medicine at the David Geffen School of Medicine at U.C.L.A.
 He has taught medical students continuously for more than 25 years.

-Dr. Caren is recognized as one of the top cardiologists in Los Angeles by his peers having been named to four consecutive Southern California Super Doctors® editions of Los Angeles Magazine (most recently in the January 2015 issue), the U.S. News & World Report Top Doctors list as well as Castle Connolly’s Top Doctors™ list.
+Dr. Caren is recognized as one of the top cardiologists in Los Angeles by his peers having been named to several Southern California Super Doctors® editions of Los Angeles Magazine, the U.S. News & World Report Top Doctors list as well as Castle Connolly’s Top Doctors™ list.